evandgreen/evan.green/README.md

 Creating a personal website with basic functionality guided primarily by TheOdinProject.com

 TODO:
 - Fancy CSS Stuff
-- Direct PDF Resume Download
 - Practice Git
+- Want new cat picture on each refresh